Southern Food and Beverage Museum

 Museum in New Orleans, Louisiana, U.S.

-The Southern Food & Beverage Museum is a non-profit museum based in New Orleans, Louisiana, with a mission to explore the culinary history of the American Southern states and to explain the roots of Southern food and drinks.
-Their exhibits focus on every aspect of food in the South, from the cultural traditions to the basic recipes and communities formed through food.
-The museum is located on the corner of O.C.
+The Southern Food & Beverage Museum was a non-profit museum based in New Orleans, Louisiana, with a mission to explore the culinary history of the American Southern states and to explain the roots of Southern food and drinks.
+Their exhibits focused on every aspect of food in the South, from the cultural traditions to the basic recipes and communities formed through food.
+The museum was located on the corner of O.C.
 Haley Boulevard and Martin Luther King Jr Boulevard in Central City, New Orleans.